Pranav718/Learning_SwiftUI/Day 17/some_concepts.md

 ```

 The row says “4 people”, but we gave our numberOfPeople property a default value of 2.
-Well, it's because it treates the value of 2 like index so if we start a loop from 2 then it's 0th index would be 2,
+Well, it's because it treates the value of 2 like index so if we start a loop from 2 then it's 0th index would be 2,... and the 2nd index would be 4.